What is SARP?

 - Design and implement an interface to consolidate incoming data at ground station

-- Design and develop payload
+- Design and develop

 Skills: Programming, particularly in C and python, Linux commands, Basic circuitry, Signal processing

-- Develop electrical and pyrotechnic systems
+- Develop electrical, control, and structural systems for the drone.

-- Integrate recovery components with rocket structures
+- Integrate payload components with rocket structures.

 Purpose: To provide the rocket with safe, efficient, and reliable propulsion to achieve an altitude of 30,000 feet.